ArmandoOrtezBonilla/ArmandoOrtezBonilla/about.md

 # About Me

-I’m a senior Bioengineering student at Temple University with a cellular concentration.
+I’m a senior Bioengineering student  with a cellular concentration at Temple University.

 - **Current role:** Student
 - **Interests:** Spatial Anlayses, Biomaterials, Public Health, Medicine, & Epidemiology